swiftlang/vscode-swift/README.md

 ![](images/test-explorer.png)

-Once your project has been built the Test Explorer will be able to list all your tests.
-These are grouped by package, then test target and finally XCTestCase class.
-From the Test Explorer you can initiate a test run, debug a test run and if a file has already been opened you can jump to the source for a test.
+Once your project is built, the Test Explorer will list all your tests.
+These tests are grouped by package, then test target, and finally, by XCTestCase class.
+From the Test Explorer, you can initiate a test run, debug a test run, and if a file has already been opened, you can jump to the source code for a test.

 ### Documentation

 * [Extension Settings](docs/settings.md)
 * [Test Coverage](docs/test-coverage.md)
 * [Visual Studio Code Dev Containers](docs/remote-dev.md)

+## Contributing

+The Swift for Visual Studio Code extension is based on an extension originally created by the [Swift Server Working Group](https://www.swift.org/sswg/).
+It is now maintained as part of the [swiftlang organization](https://github.com/swiftlang/), and the original extension is deprecated.
+Contributions, including code, tests, and documentation, are welcome.
+For more details, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

+To provide clarity on the expectations for our members, Swift has adopted the code of conduct outlined in the [Contributor Covenant](https://www.contributor-covenant.org).
+This widely recognized document effectively encapsulates our values.
+For more information, please refer to the [Code of Conduct](https://swift.org/code-of-conduct/).